thecloudnatives/dna/_docs/index.md

 - Consultants are 100% autonomous.
 None of the consultants are actually employed by {{ site.company_name }}
 - We have no managers, or a CEO.
 Instead we rely on self-organization
 - FikaWorks doesn't want to earn money from it's consultants.
 It is in FikaWorks main purpose is have a strong and diverse group of people.
-- We target projects that require at least 2 persons from the collective.
+- We target projects that require at least 2 members of the collective.
 - Every project we take will benefit from the support and knowledge base of the entire collective.
 - Almost everything is bottom-up, and [anyone can drive any decision](decisions.html).
 - Consultants keep revenue and delighted customers are a side effect, not a goal.
 They don't hurt the brand or [our house](what-is-thecloudnatives.html), and work as much or as little as they want.